UK pension and tax tool

 When you sacrifice £1 of salary, your employer saves 15% (2026/27 rate) on top of the tax and NI you save.
 On a £6,000 sacrifice that's £900 of employer NI saving.
 Some employers keep it entirely as a cost reduction.
 Others pass on 50% or even 100% as additional pension contribution.

-If you don't know what your scheme does, ask.
-The difference between a 0% give-back and a 100% give-back on the same sacrifice is striking ; the cost-to-pension ratio in the calculator above will jump substantially when you enter a give-back percentage.
-It's the single most valuable thing to negotiate or check in a salary sacrifice arrangement.
+If you do not know what your scheme does, check the scheme rules or ask payroll/HR.
+The difference between a 0% give-back and a 100% give-back on the same sacrifice can be material; the cost-to-pension ratio in the calculator above changes substantially when you enter a give-back percentage.
+It is worth understanding before comparing scenarios.

 Things to watch out for